barharding/PyBer_Analysis/README.md

 ## Overview of the analysis

 Pyber is a ride-sharing company with over $2B in sales.
 The purpose of this analysis is to develop a summary of the ride-share data by city type for the period of January to May 2019.
 In addition, a visualization of the total weekly fares for each type will be developed.
-Leveraging both the summary data and visualizations this report will show the differences by city type in PyBer ride-share data.
+Leveraging both the summary data and visualizations this report will show the differences by city type in PyBer ride-share data and develop recommendations.

 ## Results